wedesoft/www.wedesoft.de/_posts/2025-09-05-clojure-game.md

 The Python library in turn is based on the [SPICE][29] toolkit of the NASA JPL.
 The JPL basically provides sequences of [Chebyshev polynomials][30] to interpolate positions of Moon and planets as well as the orientation of the Moon as binary files.
 Reference coordinate systems and orientations of other bodies are provided in text files which consist of human and machine readable sections.
+The binary files were parsed using *Gloss* (see [Wiki][32] for some examples) and the text files using *Instaparse*.

 ### Jolt bindings

 The required Jolt functions for wheeled vehicle dynamics and collisions with meshes were wrapped in C functions and compiled into a shared library.
-The *Coffi* Clojure library (which is a wrapper for Java's Foreign Function & Memory API) was used to make the C functions and data types usable in Clojure.
+The *Coffi* Clojure library (which is a wrapper for Java's new Foreign Function & Memory API) was used to make the C functions and data types usable in Clojure.

 For example the following code implements a call to the C function *add\_force*: